wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 1.3.1 =
 * Now saves files uploaded via a CF7 form.
 * Made date-time format configurable.
+* In Database page, the order of columns in the table follows the order of fields from the last form submitted.

 = 1.3 =
 * Added export to Excel Internet Query